 These well-tested, community-favorite gluten-free lemon bars have a golden almond flour crust topped with bright and tangy lemon curd.
 They're made with just 10 ingredients.
 Top these gluten-free lemon squares with whipped crème fraîche, powdered sugar, and lemon wheels.

-My Best Gluten-Free Lemon Bars Recipe
+My Favorite Gluten-Free Lemon Bar Recipe

 I have strong feelings about lemon bars.
 When made well, they're sweet-tart, creamy, buttery, and super satisfying.
 But so much can go wrong with lemon bars.
 The crust can be pasty, bland, and underbaked.
 The filling can be gummy and cloyingly sweet.
 The lemon flavor can be weak, overpowered by eggs and sugar.

 This gluten-free lemon bar recipe starts with a buttery gluten-free shortbread crust that's baked until golden and flavorful.
 Next comes an easy lemon curd, set with just the right amount of egg, loads of butter, and extra tangy lemon juice.
 Both components feature creamy cultured butter from Vermont Creamery and together they form gluten-free lemon bar bliss.

 - This recipe starts with my favorite almond flour shortbread crust.